Starter Guide to Weaving!

 Gather materials and tools.
 Plan your colors!

 Warp your loom.
-This video from Melonie Wallace shows you how to warp with a heddle bar (included with the Small Weaving Loom), but the process for threading through the tabs of a loom without a heddle bar, like the Mini Loom, is the same!
+This video from Melonie Wallace shows you how to warp with a heddle bar (included with the Small Weaving Loom), but the process for threading through the tabs of a loom without a heddle bar is the same!
 Also, Melonie taught me how to weave via her virtual Fibre Studio classes and is a wonderful teacher - I highly recommend taking a look at her site!

 Twine your loom with this easy tutorial from Spruce & Linen.
 Placing a twine stitch at the top and bottom before you start will make sure your piece is secure and beautiful when you finish.
 You've got this!